iwataka/ctrlp-quickref.vim/readme.md

 ## Usage

-To run this plug-in, just type below and hit enter.

-    :CtrlPQuickRef

-Then you get ctrlp interface with paths which are manually registered by you.
-You choose one of them and then get ctrlp interface again with files which are searched in chosen path.

-First paths are loaded from the variable g:ctrlp_quickref_paths or ~/.ctrlp-quickref file.
-The file is written like below.
+After installing this plug-in, you should register some paths you want to search in g:ctrlp_quickref_paths variable or ~/.ctrlp-quickref file.
+If you want to register paths in the variable, you should write them like below in your vimrc.

+    g:ctrlp_quickref_paths = [
+        \ '/directory1/library_or_something_else/src',
+        \ '/directory2/*/src',
+        \ '/directory3/*'
+    ]

+Wildcards are automatically expanded.
+If you want to write paths in other file, you should make ~/.ctrlp-quickref file and write them like below in it.

     # Write
+    # Some
-    # some
+    # Comments
+    /directory1/library_or_something_else/src
+    /directory2/*/src

-    # comments
+    # Additional comment
-    path1
-    path2

-    # wildcard can be used
-    another/path/*
+    /directory3/*

+That's all you should do.
+Then you run the command :CtrlPQuickRef and get CtrlP interface with paths which are registered by you.
+After you choose one of them by typing some characters and hit Enter, you get CtrlP interface again with files in selected path.
+If you selected one or more of these files, they are opened in Vim.
+They are opened with readonly flag by default.
+Doing like this, you can open any files on the fly.

 ## Requirement